Twins vs. Padres Player Props Betting Odds

 Bogaerts Stats

-- Bogaerts has 36 hits with five doubles, six home runs, 18 walks and 15 RBI.
-He's also stolen three bases.
+- Bogaerts has five doubles, six home runs, 18 walks and 15 RBI (36 total hits).
+He's also swiped three bases.

 Bogaerts Recent Games